School District of the Chathams: Administration

+In January 2025, the Board of Education promoted Sortino to Superintendent effective July 1, 2025 after Dr. Michael LaSusa resigned to become the Superintendent in Princeton.
+LaSusa had been the Superintendent for 13 years and left the district after starting in 2001 as a teacher.

 Board of education

-The district's board of education is comprised of nine members who set policy and oversee the fiscal and educational operation of the district through its administration.
-As a Type II school district, the board's trustees are elected directly by voters to serve three-year terms of office on a staggered basis, with three seats up for election each year held (since 2016) as part of the November general election.
+The district's board of education is composed of nine members, who set policy and oversee the fiscal and educational operation of the district through its administration.
+As a Type II school district, the board's trustees are elected directly by voters to serve three-year terms of office on a staggered basis, with three seats up for election each year held (since 2016), as part of the November general election.
 The board appoints a superintendent to oversee the district's day-to-day operations and a business administrator to supervise the business functions of the district.
 Seats on the board are allocated to the constituent municipalities based on population, with Chatham Township assigned five seats and Chatham Borough assigned four seats.